Decay estimates for Beam equations with potentials in dimension three: Introduction and main results

 We use the notation $a\pm:=a\pm\epsilon$ for some small but fixed $\epsilon>0$.
-For $a,b\in \mathbb{R}^+$, $a \lesssim b$ means that there exists some constant $c>0$ such that $a\leq c b$.
+For $A, B\in \mathbb{R}^+$, $A \lesssim B$ means that there exists some constant $C>0$ such that $A\leq C B$.

-We first state one of the main results for the case that zero is a regular point of $H$ ( i.e. $H$ has neither zero eigenvalue nor zero resonance). \begin{theorem} Assume that $|V(x)|\lesssim (1+|x|)^{-\beta}(x\in\mathbb{R}^3)$ with $\beta >7$.
-Assume that $H=\Delta^2+V(x)$ has no positive embedded eigenvalues.
+We first consider the case that zero is a regular point of $H$ ( i.e. $H$ has neither zero eigenvalue nor zero resonance). \begin{theorem} Assume that $|V(x)|\lesssim (1+|x|)^{-\beta}$ for $x\in \mathbb{R}^3$ with $\beta >7$, and that $H=\Delta^2+V(x)$ has no positive embedded eigenvalues.
 Let $P_{ac}(H)$ denotes the projection onto the absolutely continuous spectrum space of $H$.
 If zero is a regular point of $H$, then